rougier/conference-posters/README.md

 # Conference Posters

 There are some posters I designed for event or conferences I organized or co-organized.
-They are either in [pages (OSX)](https://www.apple.com/pages/) format.
-Feel free to re-use them for designing your own if you like them.
+They are in [pages (OSX)](https://www.apple.com/pages/) format.
+Feel free to re-use them for designing your own (if you like them).

 See also [Scientific Posters](https://github.com/rougier/scientific-posters)